Saubhagya scheme: Responses

 91% of rural Indian households have received electricity access by June 2019.
 Commentators have noted that while the scheme would provide the capacity for electricity in poor and rural households, it did not solve the problem of power outages and made no provision for cases where households could not afford electricity bills.
 In October 2018, Bihar completed its target of 100 per cent electrification of willing households under Saubhagya scheme.
-As it completed 4 years of implementation, 2.82 crore households have been given electricity access as on March, 2021.
+As it completed 4 years of implementation, 2.82 crore households have been given electricity access as of March 2021.

+In 2022, the Jammu and Kashmir administration was awarded by the Government of India for providing electricity ahead of the deadline to all the villages under the Saubhagya scheme.
+But for Kamach, a remote hamlet in Chatroo tehsil of Kishtwar district electricity continues to remain a distant dream.